If you want to learn how to play Black Magic Woman, one of Santana’s most popular songs, this is a great place to get started.

 Pre – Outro Bridge

 Pt 1 = Pt 1 of Intro

 After the 3rd Verse, the song goes into what I call a Pre – Outro Bridge and it is a 13 bar section that returns to the song Gypsy Queen.
 The first eight bars is a return to Pt.
 1 of the Intro and the music is the same.
-The next five bars starts with one bar of a Bass run, followed two bars of sextuplets, followed by two bars holding a D Minor chord while the Tempo increases from 120 bpm to 144 bpm (beats per minute).
+The next five bars start with one bar of a Bass run, followed by two bars of sextuplets, followed by two bars holding a D Minor chord while the Tempo increases from 120 bpm to 144 bpm (beats per minute).
 Here’s what it looks like.
 (Fig 19)

 Figure – 19

 The Outro Solo is the final part of the song and it is mainly a long melodic Guitar Solo